A complete guide to site fees for residential park homes

-Moving to a residential site is an exciting opportunity to live in a beautiful location and enjoy a lower-maintenance lifestyle.
-But getting your head around park home site fees can be confusing.
+Moving to a residential site can be an exciting opportunity to live in a beautiful location and enjoy a lower-maintenance lifestyle.
+But getting your head around site fees for residential park homes can be confusing when you’re new to it all.

 What are park home site fees?

-How much are park home site fees?
+How much are site fees for residential park homes?

-- site location and region-specific variations
+- your site location

-- size and type of park home
+- the size, type, and spec of park home you have

-- park facilities and amenities
+- your park facilities and amenities

-- inclusion of utilities and services
+- the inclusion of utilities and services

 Some parks offer all-inclusive pitch fees that cover utilities such as water, energy, and sewage.

-This can simplify your budgeting, as you’ll have a clearer picture of your monthly expenses, but it’s worth looking at your options before going for a deal like this.
+This can help simplify your budgeting, as you’ll have a clearer picture of your monthly expenses, but it’s worth looking at your options before going for a deal like this.

 You’ll typically be responsible for arranging and paying for utilities separately if they aren’t included.